grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi was far less upset about the damage to the _Gnat_, and instead found himself unusually jubilant.
 He had been through close calls before, but never before had he given up and been ready to die.
 He was glad to be out of the _Gnat_.
 And he was glad to be outside on the deck of the _Prospect_.
 Since they couldn't submerge without doing further damage to the _Gnat_, and they were going to be running on the surface through all the lovely warm daylight hours, he decided some grilling was in order.
 He opened up the hatch to the cargo hold, and winched up the soot-covered black grill that had been made by cutting a steel drum in half and then welding legs on and installing hinges to make the top a lid.

 From the cargo hold he also hauled up an rusting platform made of welded deck grating and cut tubes.
-Owen bolted this platform to the deck next to the sail.
+Gregory bolted this platform to the deck next to the sail.
 It allowed crew to get out past the curve of the _Prospect's_ hull and stand out over the water.
 From it hung a swim ladder that dipped down into the water below.

 Hemi lashed the grill to the deck of the _Prospect_ and spent the first hours of the morning burning down some very old and damp wood he found stashed in the cargo hold.
 Fortunately the breeze kept the fire hot enough that the dampness was quickly driven from the wood, and in a not-unreasonable amount of time Hemi had the grill bottom glowing with coals.

 While Hemi was getting the grill hot, Captain Percy stopped the _Prospect_.
 As they drifted, Owen, Cassandra, and Bastian stood on the platform and ran out some long poles to drop lines into the sea.
 They baited the lines with sardines from a can they split open.
-It was not long before they had a violent mahi-mahi tearing at one of the lines, which Owen and Cassandra together managed to haul in close enough for  Hemi to heft the huge fish onto the deck from below and club it senseless with a borrowed wrench from Shakes.
+It was not long before they had a violent mahi-mahi tearing at one of the lines, which Gregory and Cassandra together managed to haul in close enough for  Hemi to heft the huge fish onto the deck from below and club it senseless with a borrowed wrench from Shakes.

 Hemi cleaned the fish, leaving a sparkling trail of sticky scales across the deck of the _Prospect_, and threw the head and tail and various viscera back over the side.
 Big steaks of the meat went onto the grill and Hemi spread a rub of salt, lime juice, and red pepper flakes across it.
-The flesh browned and burned a little at the edges, and Hemi took the steaks off smoking and dropped them into bowls of rice that Owen brought up from the galley.
+The flesh browned and burned a little at the edges, and Hemi took the steaks off smoking and dropped them into bowls of rice that Gregory brought up from the galley.

 The crew sat on the deck poking at their late breakfast with old bent forks and watched the water rise and fall around them.
 Herschel waddled around among them, pecking dropped bits of rice from the steel grating.
 Drifting with the diesel engine shut down left the surface of the ocean nearly silent, and no crew member felt like they needed to intrude upon that silence.
 For once neither the malevolent violence of nature, nor the chaotic violence of man was trying to do them in, and that made the food taste so much better, and the silence so much quieter.